intel/terraform-intel-aws-vm/README.md

 ## AWS VM module

-Configuration in this directory creates an AWS VM (Instance).
+Configuration in this directory creates an AWS VM (EC2 Instance).
 The instance is created on an 3rd Generation Intel® Xeon® Scalable Processor (IceLake) by default.

 ## Performance Data